OData/v3ProtocolDocument/OData.markdown

 Returns all Products whose Price is less than $10.00.

-The value of the `$filter` option is a boolean expression as defined in [[OData URL Conventions](OData URL Conventions)].
+The value of the `$filter` option is a boolean expression as defined in [OData:URL][].

 ##### 10.2.3.1.1.
 Built-in Filter Operations #####

 OData supports a set of built-in filter operations, as described in this section.
-For a full description of the syntax used when building requests, see [OData URL Conventions](OData_URL_Conventions).
+For a full description of the syntax used when building requests, see [OData:URL][].

 <table border="1">
       <tr>